 - Final Examination (4 units)

 To complete a portion of these requirements, students may transfer appropriate coursework completed at outside colleges and training institutions and from college proficiency examinations.
 Students may apply appropriate college equivalency credits earned through formal portfolio assessment.
-Relevant elements from your general education coursework may also apply toward the academic major.
+Relevant elements from your general education coursework may also apply to the academic major.
 These core academic competencies emphasize the theories, principles and practices at the foundation of the discipline, and the philosophical and cultural implications of the field.
 They also incorporate applied elements of the discipline.

 Holistic Health Core Courses